jrwalk16/Louisville_Wayfarer/README.md

 Struggles -

 ### Noah
-Wins - Getting more experience with routing in angular and really gathering alot of knowledge about angular.
-HTML and the flow of the pages is something I am proud of, because until this project started I was not very confident in my understanding of angular, now I'd like to think I could do better next time.
+Wins - Getting more experience with routing in angular and gathering a lot of general knowledge about angular.
+HTML and the flow of the pages are something I feel pride about.
+When this project kicked off, I was not very confident in my grasp of angular.
+Now I do not think I am an angular master, at any rate, I would like to think I could do a reasonably better job next time.

-Struggles - There are alot of struggles during project as the class and instructors are well aware of, my largest struggle would have to be communication with the team.
-All the projects thus far have been indiviual efforts and I know the question I want to ask google.
-However, when it comes down to a human the question needs to be concise and thought over for it to really make sense.
+Struggles - There are a lot of blunders during projects, as the class and instructors are well aware of.
+My biggest struggle would have to be communication with the team.
+All the projects thus far have been individual efforts, and I know the question I want to ask google.
+If not, Google will give you a pretty good idea of what it thinks you are trying to ask.
+However, when it comes down to a human the question needs to be concise and thought over for the question to make sense and help your classmate help you.

 ### Megan
 Wins - Getting to use CSS again more and trying to figure out how to implement different features like the scroll on a series of horizontal images on our homepage.